hailieyulingchen/hailieyulingchen/README.md

 Data Analyst | MSc Data Science and Society at Tilburg University

-Currently looking for Data Analyst / BI Analyst opportunities in the Netherlands.
+Currently looking for Data Analyst / BI Analyst opportunities in the Netherlands and Taiwan.

-📍 Rotterdam, Netherlands
+📍 Rotterdam, Netherlands/ Taipei, Taiwam

 ## Skills
 - Programming: